-The FAANP application process opens every fall with a limited number of new FAANP members selected the following spring.
+The FAANP application opens every fall.
+The selection process is completed in the spring, when inductees are selected.
 However, the process to prepare for application should start at least a year before the application period.

 Evidence supporting contributions in each of the four FAANP membership priority areas may include accomplishments such as the examples listed below.
 In all cases, quantifiable outcomes are critical in supporting the application:

 An NP who believes he or she meets the FAANP membership criteria must be invited to apply by an AANP Fellow who will serve as a Primary Sponsor.
 To secure an invitation of sponsorship:

 Learn more about what it takes to be an AANP Fellow with the following resources and tips.

 Applications and information about the Fellow's program are on the website, please read all pages to become familiar with the requirements.
 The entire process is online.
 Emailed or snail mailed applications will not be accepted.

 It is a professional responsibility and a quality indicator to maintain national certification as a nurse practitioner.
 Special circumstances can be discussed with sponsors.

 Only AANP Fellows may nominate a NP.
 The application requires the commitment of two Fellows.
 One is designated the primary sponsor and the other is the secondary fellows sponsor.
 The primary sponsor takes the lead from start to finish ensuring all materials are reviewed with the candidate before submission.

 Each Fellow may only nominate one NP as Primary and one as Secondary annually.